otaviobertucini/Summaries/clean_code.md

 - Overriden safaties
     - When we ignore some signals of danger
     - Warnings of the compiler, tests that are not passing
+- Inappropriate static
+    - A good static method that which the chance of being polymorphic is small
+        - An example is *String.removeAccents(string)*
+    - Methods that can be polymorphic should not be static
+        - An example is *CTeDocument.getKey(document)*
+        - Numerous types of documents can have keys
+-